matbmeijer/fashion_product_similarity_dashboard/README.md

     dimensional space for each image that is especifically trained on fashion items.
-3. This process does not work in the ‘wild’ - as for example Instagram images - fo rthe following reasons:

--   Multiple products in same image requires image detection & image segmentation (identify if there are any fashion items in the image, and if so, segment them).
+3. This process does not work in the ‘wild’ - as for example Instagram images - for the following reasons: Multiple products in same image requires image detection & image segmentation (identify if there are any fashion items in the image, and if so, segment them).

 Last but not least, a distance matrix is calculated on the dimensional space of all items and the top 5 nearest neigbours identified (KD Tree